 TWC defines “in loco parentis” as an individual 18 years of age or older who is responsible for the day-to-day care and supervision of the child when the child’s natural parent, adoptive parent, stepparent, or legal guardian is not available to care for the child.
 The individual must document the reason the child’s parents are unavailable to care for the child and that they are exercising parental responsibility for the child.

-Boards must inform staff members that the documentation requirements for DFPS CPS placement set forth in the following table apply only to situations in which CPS has not authorized child care as described in : Child Care for Children in Protective Services.
+Boards must inform staff members that the documentation requirements for DFPS placement set forth in the following table apply only to situations in which DFPS has not authorized child care, as described in D-700: Child Care for Children in Protective Services.

 Boards must ensure that individuals standing in loco parentis provide documentation verifying the following: